Mint Julep

 1. Sugar: 2 teaspoons simple syrup can be substituted for the 1 teaspoon sugar + 1 teaspoon water.
 Learn how easy it is to make your own simple syrup.

-2. Bourbon: There are lots of opinions on which bourbon is best, but Woodford Reserve seems to be a crowd favorite (and it’s the official bourbon of the Kentucky Derby).
+3. Bourbon: There are lots of opinions on the best bourbon for a Mint Julep, but Woodford Reserve seems to be a crowd favorite (and it’s the official bourbon of the Kentucky Derby).

 Nutrition